cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 ## Open Questions
 1. ~~Do we allow profile pictures to be included in metadata~~ <-- YES! possibly a list of pictures.
-2. Do we need to replace the `bio` field with a more structured set of fields
+2. ~~Do we need to replace the `bio` field with a more structured set of fields~~
-3. Can we include and verify an ADA handle to uniquely identify a DRep
+3. ~~Can we include and verify an ADA handle to uniquely identify a DRep~~
 4. ~~What do we do about lack of metadata integrity~~ <-- not show the metadata and make it clear that the #metadata =/ metadata#
 5. ~~Should we split this CIP up into separate transactions or also add the vote transaction metadata~~ <-- the scope is fine
-6. Compulsory vs optional for all fields
+6. ~~Compulsory vs optional for all fields~~
-7. types of DRep (script? representing an organisation? want delegations?)
+7. ~~types of DRep (script? representing an organisation? want delegations?)~~
-8. How can we verify the information that we are displaying(?)
+8. ~~How can we verify the information that we are displaying(?)~~
 9. ~~Tooling providers displaying data SHOULD warn people that none of the information is verified and they should DYOR~~
 10. ~~Tooling providers making metadata SHOULD provide some information about best practices such as putting DRep ID in twitter bio.~~
 11. ~~What do we care about when someone is retiring?~~ <-- just the reason why
-12. When someone updates do we want a 1 line summary of what has changed?
+12. ~~When someone updates do we want a 1 line summary of what has changed?~~
-13. Tooling to inform people of recent changes?
+13. ~~Tooling to inform people of recent changes?~~
-14. incentives address, where DRep incentives are paid ???
+14. ~~incentives address, where DRep incentives are paid ???~~

+THE ONLY OPEN QUESTION STILL REMAINING --> How can we ensure that the DReps posting the metadata are who they say they are?
+1. linking to socials
+2. public/private key pairs
+3. Other

 ## Path to Active